-- General purpose holding, patching, sealing applications – indoors and out.
+- General purpose holding, patching, and sealing applications – indoors and out.

 - Applied during aircraft stripping operations, sealing plastic window seams, and masking areas where a direct flame is applied for limited periods of time.

-Having seen the applications, it is convenient to say that they are put on non-critical parts, that means non-structural components.
-And it is used to cover or protect sealant as well as aerodynamic seal.
+Having seen the applications, it is convenient to say that they are put on non-critical parts, which means non-structural components.
+And it is used to cover or protect sealant and aerodynamic seals.
 In addition, these are for temporary repairs or works.
-That means the applications of this tape is highly controlled by regulators and the engineering department of aircraft operators.
-Therefore, is safe to fly with this speed tape, always meeting the requirements.
+That means the applications of this tape are highly controlled by regulators and the engineering department of aircraft operators.
+Therefore, it is safe to fly with this speed tape, always meeting the requirements.

 Why are these tapes used?
-The versatility, and for fast repairs, that’s where its name comes from.
-But as said before it is controlled, and it must be.
-The overuse will lead to get out of standard practices, be a violation of rules and fines may arise from aviation authorities.
+The versatility and fast repairs are where its name comes from.
+But as said before, it is controlled, and it must be.
+The overuse will lead to getting out of standard practices, a violation of rules, and fines may arise from aviation authorities.